Skip to Main Content

 Identifying Information, Organization and Location

-The top section of the sketch holds your basic information, including your name, ORCiD as your persistent identifier (which will be required by the NIH beginning in May 2025), your organization, location and position title.
+The top section of the sketch holds your basic information, including your name, ORCiD as your persistent identifier (which will be required by the NIH beginning in 2026), your organization, location and position title.
 Also in this section is the name of the document you gave it when you created it, and a last updated date.

 You can edit most of this data as necessary if you imported it from an external source or from an existing SciENcv document.
 Click the pencil icon EDIT link to edit, then SAVE.

 Reminder: Do not edit the name of the document if you have already certified it.
 This will corrupt the metadata for the document.
 You can edit any fields before certification, but after certification, you should not edit the document.
+(Note: the Download PDF / Certification functionality is disabled in the PREVIEW version of the sketch.)

 Section A. Professional Preparation